 Topic: Management & Leadership

-Management, it's so simple
+Management, it's so simple (if you apply the 'nice-honest' approach)

 That’s right, it is simple...but it’s not easy.
 I was reminded of that when I recently saw a best seller list of top ten business books.
 It included three I had read: The Five Dysfunctions of a Team by Patrick Lencioni, Good to Great by Jim Collins, and Who Moved My Cheese? by Spencer Johnson.
 These current “best sellers” are all over ten years old!
 Given the proliferation of business research, the rapid flow of information, and the money to be made in publishing business books, why aren’t new successful business management books constantly coming out?
 Why are there no fresh innovative ideas?
 I think it’s because good management is basic, and doesn’t really change much.